openlookeng/hetu-core/hetu-docs/en/security/internal-communication.md

 **Note:**

-The service name and keytab file used for internal Kerberos authentication is taken from server Kerberos authentication properties, documented in `Kerberos</security/server>`, `http.server.authentication.krb5.service-name` and `http.server.authentication.krb5.keytab` respectively.
-Ensure that you have the Kerberos setup done on the worker nodes as well.
-The Kerberos principal for internal communication is built from `http.server.authentication.krb5.service-name` after appending it with the hostname of the node where openLooKeng is running on and default realm from Kerberos configuration.
+The internal Kerberos authentication service name and keytab file are taken from the server Kerberos authentication properties, which are documented in`Kerberos/security/server>`, `http.server.authentication.krb5.service-name`, and `http.server.authentication.krb5.keytab`.
+Ensure that Kerberos is setup on the worker nodes as well.
+The Kerberos principal for internal communication is built by appending the hostname of the node where openLooKeng is running and the default realm from Kerberos configuration to `http.server.authentication.krb5.service-name`.

 Performance with SSL/TLS enabled